Danielle Serdachny: Early life

-Serdachny played two seasons for Pursuit of Excellence in the Canadian Sport School Hockey League (CSSHL).
-During her first season with the team she recorded 16 goals and 30 assists in 21 games.
-During her final season with the team she recorded 24 goals and 34 assists in 28 games.
+During her minor hockey career, Serdachny excelled with several teams including the Southside Athletic Club, Maple Leaf Athletic Club, and the Edmonton Pandas, posting 57 goals and 142 points in 110 minor hockey games.
+She later attended the Pursuit of Excellence Hockey Academy in Kelowna, British Columbia, where she played two seasons in the Canadian Sport School Hockey League (CSSHL).
+During her first season with Pursuit of Excellence, she recorded 16 goals and 30 assists, and in her final season, she posted 24 goals and 34 assists in 28 games, tallying 104 career points on 40 goals and 64 assists in 49 games for the program.
 She won consecutive CSSHL Female Prep Division Championships and was named league MVP in the CSSHL.